 \section{Acknowledgements}

+We thank Mario Kummer for pointing out that Lemma~\ref{lem:PQ-interlace} corresponds to Hermite-Biehler theorem.
 The authors thank John May and J\"urgen Gerhard for their help with the undocumented Maple function \texttt{hefroots:-refine}.
 This research benefited from the support of the FMJH Program Gaspard Monge for optimization and operations research and their interactions with data science.
 MB and ET are partially supported by the PGMO grant SOAP, ANR JCJC PeACE (ANR-25-CE48-3760), and ANR PRC ZADyG (ANR-25-CE48-7058).
 PJdD is supported by the Deutsche Forschungs\-gemein\-schaft DFG with the grant DI-2780/2-1 and his research fellowship at the Zukunfts\-kolleg of the University of Konstanz, funded as part of the Excellence Strategy of the German Federal and State Government.